petermichaux/maria/README.md

 Examples
 --------

-The eg directory contains example applications including the canonical to-do application.
+The `eg` directory contains several example applications.

 Maria is one of the frameworks included in the [TodoMVC project](http://addyosmani.github.com/todomvc/).